What is the Shared Solar program?

 We do everything we can to maintain and operate the system to maximize the amount of electricity you receive.
 Changes in the energy generated are normal because the amount of sunlight changes with the weather and seasons.
 The system will generate the most electricity in the summer when the sun is higher in the sky and the days are longer.
 It is also normal for solar panels to generate less energy over time as they age (about one-half of 1 percent less per year).

 What if a storm damages the solar panels?

 We do everything we can to make repairs and restore the solar system to optimal performance.
 Damage to the solar arrays will not cause participants to lose power.
 MGE will continue to meet the energy needs of the participants with other resources as long as there is no damage to the electrical system feeding their homes.

 Can I monitor the solar project's energy production over time?

 Yes.
 You can monitor the energy production of the solar arrays at mge.com/sharedsolarproduction.

 What’s the difference between Shared Solar and MGE's Green Power Tomorrow (GPT) program?

-Both of MGE's renewable energy programs provide eligible electric customers with the opportunity to receive some – or all – of their electricity from clean energy sources.
-GPT supports wind energy generation in our region.
+Both of MGE's renewable energy programs provide eligible electric customers with the opportunity to support clean energy sources.
+GPT participants support wind and solar resources feeding our grid from throughout the region.
 GPT customers pay a penny more per kWh and can select a fixed dollar amount or a percentage of their monthly energy use (1% through 100%) to purchase under GPT.
-Shared Solar provides locally generated energy at a stable rate that will not increase for 25 years.
+Shared Solar provides locally generated energy at a stable rate that will not increase for the life of the agreement.